Car Accident FAQs

 The aftermath of a major car accident can be chaotic and confusing, and it’s natural not to know who to talk to or how to act in such situations.
 A personal injury attorney can protect your rights.
-The lawyers at Ragain & Cook, P.C., have been in the business of protecting accident victims in Montana for more than 40 years.
+The Billings car accident lawyers at Heenan & Cook, PLLC, have been in the business of protecting accident victims in Montana for more than 40 years.
 Here are our answers to some of the most common questions we’ve received about what to do after a car accident:

 Should I Speak with an Insurance Adjustor Following an Accident?